MOSEK/Mosek.jl/doc/Mosek-Functions.rst

 MSK_RES_WRN_CONSTRUCT_INVALID_SOL_ITG = 807

-    The initial value for one or more  of the integer variables is not feasible.
+    The intial value for one or more  of the integer variables is not feasible.

 MSK_RES_WRN_CONSTRUCT_NO_SOL_ITG = 810